 We currently have no research and development staff or coordinators.
 We rely and intend to continue to rely on third parties for many of these functions.
 For example, our chief medical officer is employed by NDA Partners, an outside consultant assisting us with preparations for our clinical trials.
+We also recently engaged Amarex Clinical Research, LLC ("Amarex") to act as our clinical research organization for our treatment substitution clinical trial.
 As a result, we will be dependent on consultants and strategic partners in our development and commercialization activities, and it may be administratively challenging to monitor and coordinate these relationships.
 If we are unable to successfully manage our relationships with third parties, we may not be able to successfully manage development, testing, and approval of our PRO 140 drug candidate or other products or commercialize any products that are approved.